Tic (musician): "Kangaroo"

 The video for TiC's 2006 single "Kangaroo" was directed by Gil Green and reached the top of the MTV Base Africa charts.

 During the 2008 Africa Cup of Nations, the Ghana national football team began using the song, with its accompanying dance, to celebrate goals.

 Personal life

 TiC is married to Awurabena Serwaa Duah.

 Awards and recognition

 TiC has been the recipient of eleven Ghana Music Awards, including Musician of the Year in 2004.
 At the 2005 Ghana Music Awards, he had a record nine nominations.
+He co-wrote "Gbese" performed by Wizkid.

 Videography

 Humanitarian work

 TiC was involved in a campaign with the United Nations in Sierra Leone and Ghana alongside Ramsey Nouah and Ozwald Boateng, as part of the WFP raising funds for children.

-Tic now sells pork for a living as a result of his deteriorating music career in Ghana music industry.

 He was the vice chairman of the Greater Accra region of Musiga, and is constantly involved in numerous campaigns with Musiga to educate and unite the musicians of Ghana.